oreqizer/reactizer/docs/styleguide/react.md

 });
 ```

-Test all conditional branches, assert that different branches are rendered based on different *props* and *state* combination.
+Test all conditional branches, assert that different branches are rendered based on different *props* combination.

-> Feel free to mount the component when testing stuff with context.

-Test all **methods** in containers.
-Mock side effects if needed.